This topic describes how to deploy and use ack-kubernetes-elastic-workload in a Container Service for Kubernetes (ACK) cluster.

 Create an application by using a Deployment.

-apiVersion: apps/v1 kind: Deployment metadata: name: nginx-deployment-basic labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: # nodeSelector: # env: test-team containers: - name: nginx image: nginx:1.7.9 ports: - containerPort: 80
+apiVersion: apps/v1 kind: Deployment metadata: name: nginx-deployment-basic labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx:1.7.9 ports: - containerPort: 80 resources: requests: # If you want to use HPA for the application, you must specify requests. cpu: "500m" memory: "1024Mi"

 Define an elastic workload.

-apiVersion: autoscaling.alibabacloud.com/v1beta1 kind: ElasticWorkload metadata: name: elasticworkload-sample spec: sourceTarget: name: nginx-deployment-basic kind: Deployment apiVersion: apps/v1 min: 2 #The minimum number of replicas. max: 4 #The maximum number of replicas. replicas: 6 elasticUnit: - name: virtual-kubelet labels: virtual-kubelet: "true" annotations: virtual-kubelet: "true" nodeSelector: type: "virtual-kubelet" tolerations: - key: "virtual-kubelet.io/provider" operator: "Exists"
+apiVersion: autoscaling.alibabacloud.com/v1beta1 kind: ElasticWorkload metadata: name: elasticworkload-sample spec: sourceTarget: name: nginx-deployment-basic kind: Deployment apiVersion: apps/v1 min: min: 2 #The minimum number of replicas. max: max: 4 #The maximum number of replicas. replicas: 6 elasticUnit: - name: virtual-kubelet labels: alibabacloud.com/eci: "true"

-ack-kubernetes-elastic-workload is used similarly to an HPA. ack-kubernetes-elastic-workload is deployed as an external add-on and does not affect your existing business.
+ack-kubernetes-elastic-workload is used in a similar manner as an HPA. ack-kubernetes-elastic-workload is deployed as an external add-on and does not affect your existing business.

 You can use ack-kubernetes-elastic-workload to create elastic workloads.
 An elastic workload listens to a source workload, and can clone and generate replicas for elastic units based on the predefined scheduling policies.
 If the number of replicas in an elastic workload reaches the threshold, the numbers of replicas scheduled on the source workload and on the elastic unit are dynamically adjusted.